 Taipei, Jan.
-2 (CNA) The opposition-controlled Legislature on Friday passed a censure motion against Premier Cho Jung-tai (卓榮泰), citing "four primarily failures," and demanded National Security Council head Joseph Wu (吳釗燮) resign over a former long-time aide found guilty of spying for China in an ongoing trial.
+2 (CNA) The opposition-controlled Legislature on Friday passed a censure motion against Premier Cho Jung-tai (卓榮泰), citing "four primary failures," and demanded National Security Council head Joseph Wu (吳釗燮) resign over his former long-time aide found guilty of spying for China, though the verdict is still being appealed.

 The four failures listed in the censure motion included the Cabinet's request in June 2024 for the Legislature to reconsider amendments passed the previous month aimed at expanding legislative power -- many of which were ruled unconstitutional on Oct.
 25 that year.